TeiAd/Sustainability-Simulation-LEED-Project/README.md

 Manage projects effectively using tools such as Gantt charts and stakeholder analysis.

 Portfolio Site
-For more details, visit the portfolio site: [Link to Google Portfolio Site] (Coming Soon).
+For more details, visit the portfolio site: [Link to Google Portfolio Site] (https://sites.google.com/view/academic-research-projects/leed-project).